anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.md

 <a name="2.4"></a>
 ### 2.4 Architecture and OpenStack Recommendations

-The requirements listed in this section are optional, viz. do not need to be implemented in conformant implementations.
+The requirements listed in this section are optional, and are not required in order to be deemed a conformant implementation.

 <a name="2.4.1"></a>
 2.4.1 General Recommendations